 The NFT market has seen exponential growth.
-Over the past 12 months, just over 200 rounds for startups that feature NFT in their company description have collectively raised over $2.6 billion in seed, venture, or growth funding, per Crunchbase data.
+Over the past 12 months, just over 200 rounds for NFT startups in their company description have collectively raised over $2.6 billion in seed, venture, or growth funding, per Crunchbase data.

 To capitalize on the demand, investors are paying more attention to startups in the space than ever before (and for good reason!).